Resource Centre

 Catch up on our news, technical content and opinion from the world of excitation engineering and synchronous machines.
 Whether you’re here to learn about voltage regulation, find tips to maintain your excitation systems or just to learn what EES is all about, you’ll find it in the Resource Centre.

-Inverness expansion boosts support for Scotland’s energy sector
+Inverness expansion boosts support for Scottish power generation

-Power generation expert Excitation & Engineering Services (EES) is expanding its operations with a new office in Inverness, Scotland, set to open in Spring 2025.
+Excitation & Engineering Services (EES) is expanding its operations with a new office in Inverness, Scotland, set to open in Spring 2025.
 EES seeks to meet growing demand for specialist excitation expertise in the power sector.
-As part of...
+As part of the growth, EES is...

 The analogue advantage for nuclear power

-~ Why the stringent regulations of the nuclear industry mean that plant managers still favour analogue excitation systems over digital ~ In an era where digital technology reigns supreme, the nuclear industry stands apart, relying on analogue excitation systems for...
+Why the stringent regulations of the nuclear industry mean that plant managers still favour analogue excitation systems over digital In an era where digital technology reigns supreme, the nuclear industry stands apart, relying on analogue excitation systems for its...

 EES engineer Ling Li Li gave a presentation on a fault investigation project at the Steam Turbine and Generator User Group conference.

-What is an excitation system?
+What are excitation systems?
 Excitation systems are crucial to the operation of modern synchronous machines as they are used to provide a continuous DC current to the machine’s field winding.
 The amount of excitation needed depends on the type and speed of generator...

 Power system modelling in excitation engineering